mkgreen/milogreen.github.io/README.md

 ***Find me on [LinkedIn](https://www.linkedin.com/in/kelsey-m-green/)***

-# *Data Science Portfolio*
+# *Data Science Projects*

 Here are some of my best Data Science Projects.
-I have explored various machine learning algorithms for different real world datasets.
-Please feel free to contact me to learn more about my experience working with these projects.
+I have explored various machine-learning algorithms for different real-world datasets.
+Please feel free to contact me to learn more about my experience working on these projects.

 ### [Diagnosis of breast cancer using a logistic classifier](https://github.com/mkgreen/Breast-Cancer-Classification)